pact-foundation/pact_broker/README.md

 #### Step 1.
 Consumer CI build
 1. The consumer project runs its tests using the [Pact][pact] library to provide a mock service.
 2. While the tests run, the mock service writes the requests and the expected responses to a JSON "pact" file - this is the consumer contract.
 3. The generated pact is then published to the Pact Broker.
-This is simply a `PUT` to a resource that specifies the consumer name and version, and the provider name. eg `http://my-pact-broker/pacts/provider/Animal%20Service/consumer/Zoo%20App/version/1.0.0`
+Most Pact libries will make a task available for you to do this easily, however, at its simplest, it is a `PUT` to a resource that specifies the consumer name and application version, and the provider name. eg `http://my-pact-broker/pacts/provider/Animal%20Service/consumer/Zoo%20App/version/1.0.0`
+(Note that you are specifying the _consumer application version_ in the URL, not the pact version.
+The broker will take care of versioning the pact behind the scenes when its content changes.
+It is expected that the consumer application version will increment with every CI build.)
 4. When a pact is published, a webhook in the Pact Broker kicks off a build of the provider project if the pact content has changed since the previous version.

 #### Step 2.
 Provider CI build